Common Duiker Male Skull Replica

 Generally, they are found in habitats with sufficient vegetation cover to allow them to hide in the savanna and hilly areas, including the fringes of human settlements.

-Coloration of the Common duiker or Sylvicapra grimmia varies widely over its vast geographic range.
+Coloration of the common duiker varies widely over its vast geographic range.
 There are 14 subspecies described, ranging from chestnut in forested areas of Angola to grizzled gray in northern savannas and light brown shades in arid regions.

 It grows to about 20 in. in height and generally weighs 26 to 55 lb.; although females are generally larger and heavier than the males.
 Only the male has horns and these can grow to 4.3 ins. long.

-Common duiker or Sylvicapra grimmia breeding is year round and the female gives birth to one fawn after a gestation period of 6 to 7.5 months.
+Common duiker breeding is year round and the female gives birth to one fawn after a gestation period of 6 to 7.5 months.

 The common duiker has a wide diet; beyond herbivorous browsing for leaves, flowers, fruits and tubers, they will also eat insects, frogs, small birds and mammals, and even carrion.